Skip to content

 A View of the City

-The distinctive copper roof and the 132 meters tower – with Germany’s largest clock bell -are visible from afar.
-At 82 meters high and after 452 steps, you have a wonderful view of the Elbe and the rest of the metropolis.
+The distinctive copper roof and the 132-meter tower—with Germany’s largest clock bell—are visible afar.
+At 82 meters high and after 452 steps, you have a fantastic view of the Elbe and the rest of the metropolis.
 You should not miss it!

 If you can’t face 452 steps, you can also take the lift from the first floor.
-A look inside the church is also worthwhile.
+It’s also worthwhile to look inside the church.

-Surrounding the Michels is the traditional Portuguese quarter.
-In the 1970s inhabited by Portuguese immigrants.
+Surrounding the Michels is the traditional Portuguese quarter, inhabited by Portuguese immigrants in the 1970s.
 The many restaurants make it a real culinary highlight.

-My absolute favourite: pizza at Luigi’s.
-Not everybody likes it, most of the time you have to wait for your table, it’s always full.
-But while you wait there is Prosecco for free.
-The wait is worth it, there is good food, dim candlelight and a pleasant ambience.
+My absolute favourite is pizza at Luigi’s.
+Not everybody likes it, and most of the time, you have to wait for your table; it’s always packed.
+But while you wait, there is Prosecco for free.
+The wait is worth it; there is good food, dim candlelight, and a pleasant ambience.

 Hamburg Concert Hall – The Elbphilharmonie